devopscenter/dcBootstrap/README.md

 - after completion every developer can run RUN-ME-FIRST.sh from that directory and they will have been bootstrapped with the devops.center framework

+- change directory to the directory that has the RUN-ME-FIRST.sh script and execute it:

+    ```
+    ./RUN-ME-FIRST.sh
+    ```